What is commercial auto coverage and who is it for?

 Reading your policy declarations

 When you purchase Allstate commercial auto insurance, you'll receive policy declarations.
-This document "declares" the choices you've made for your insurance policy, specific to your commercial auto coverage (such as deductibles and limits, as well as optional protection you may have purchased).
+This document "declares" the choices you've made for your insurance policy, specific to your commercial auto coverage.
+Your policy declarations specify things like your deductibles and limits, as well as optional protection you may have purchased.

-Take time to read through your policy declarations and reach out to your insurance agent with questions.
-Understanding your policy and what is (and isn't) covered is key to knowing what to expect in case you ever need to file a claim.
+Take time to read through your policy declarations and reach out if you have any questions.
+Understanding your policy and what is and isn't covered is key to knowing what to expect in case you ever need to file a claim.